 Our reputation, which depends on earning and maintaining the trust and confidence of our clients, is critical to our business.
 Our reputation is vulnerable to many threats that can be difficult or impossible to control, and costly or impossible to remediate.
-Regulatory inquiries or investigations, lawsuits initiated by our clients, employee misconduct, perceptions of conflicts of interest and rumors, among other developments, could substantially damage our reputation, even if they are baseless or satisfactorily addressed.
+Regulatory inquiries or investigations, lawsuits initiated by our clients, employee misconduct, perceptions of conflicts of interest and rumors concerning us or our third-party service providers, among other developments, could substantially damage our reputation, even if they are baseless or satisfactorily addressed.
 Potential, perceived and actual conflicts of interest are inherent in our business activities and could give rise to client dissatisfaction or litigation.
 In particular, we offer both proprietary and third-party mutual funds, portfolios of mutual funds and custodial services on our platform, and financial advisers or their clients could conclude that we favor our proprietary investment products or services over those of third parties.
 In addition, any perception that the quality of our investment solutions and services may not be the same or better than that of other providers can also damage our reputation.
-Any damage to our reputation could harm our ability to attract and retain clients, which could materially adversely affect our results of operations, financial condition or business.
+Any damage to our reputation or that of our third-party service providers could harm our ability to attract and retain clients, which could materially adversely affect our results of operations, financial condition or business.